d120/django-allauth-d120/README.md

  user from keycloak to your django project.

 ## Installation
-1. Install django-allauth-d120 with pip e.g. `pip install django-allauth-d120`
+1. Install django-allauth-d120 with pip e.g. `pip install django-allauth django-allauth-d120`
 2. Add the following apps to the installed `INSTALLED_APPS` in the `settings.py`:
 `'django.contrib.sites',`
 `'allauth',`